rf-peixoto/vaultterm/README.md

   681289  [##########################....]
 4s
 ```

 The display updates every 0.5 seconds.
-The countdown bar depletes left to right as the 30-second window drains:
+The progress bar shows remaining time as a filled segment that shrinks from right to left as the 30-second window drains:

 - Bar **green**, code **cyan** when time is comfortable
 - Bar **yellow** when ≤ 10 seconds remain
 - Bar **red**, code **red** when ≤ 5 seconds remain — the **next** code appears in yellow so you have it ready before the current one expires

 Press `Enter` to exit the live display.
-The last visible code can be optionally copied to clipboard before returning to the menu.
+If clipboard is enabled, the last visible code can be optionally copied to clipboard before returning to the menu.

 `[T]` in the list action bar triggers the same live display for any entry with a TOTP secret.